Key takeaways:

 Learn more about Scenario Modeling in Oracle Cloud EPM.

-2. Work with the right suppliers using Oracle Lifecycle Supplier Management and Oracle Strategic Sourcing
+2. Work with the right suppliers using Oracle Supplier Lifecycle Management and Oracle Strategic Sourcing

 When trade profitability is at risk—either through tariffs or some other market changes—it may be advantageous to find new suppliers.
 Two Oracle tools can help: Supplier Lifecycle Management and Strategic Sourcing.